What is Eye Movement Desensitization and Reprocessing (EMDR) Therapy

 The memory of a traumatic experience gets locked in the brain.
-It maybe locked but it is also able to be triggered by reminders through the senses: sight, sound, touch, and smell.
-The senses trigger flashbacks, negative thoughts, and a fight, flee, or freeze response that conjures up the traumatic event again.
+It may be, locked but it is also able to be triggered by reminders through the senses: sight, sound, touch, and smell.
+The senses trigger flashbacks, negative thoughts, and a fight-flee-or-freeze response that conjures up the traumatic event again.
 EMDR works by using bi-lateral eye movements to free up the mental

 system to allow for those old memories to get processed, which enables you finally put the event into perspective and heal.
-EMDR is an empowering treatment and its important to remember that you are always in control and in charge of your emotions.
+EMDR is an empowering treatment and it’s important to remember that you are always in control and in charge of your emotions.